wp-plugins/z-url-preview/readme.txt

 Added the cacert.pem which CURL uses for https sites from http://curl.haxx.se/ca/cacert.pem (the home of CURL).

-ToDo: Screenshots to be added, additional options for link label and target.
+ToDo: Additional options for link label and target.
 Longer term, configurable options for sites without an image and selecting from multiple OG images.

+== Screenshots ==

+1. Select the "add preview link" button.
+2. Enter the URL in the pop-up.
+3. Preview and edit, where needed, the contents.
+4. Default presentation client-side.
+5. Settings screen.

 == Changelog ==